yachoukh/wizlightcpp/README.md

     git clone https://github.com/srisham/wizlightcpp.git

 ### Build
 Use cmake tools to build the wizlightcpp.
-Run the following commands to build:
+Run the following commands to build the app:

     mkdir build
     cd build